PeterCamilleri/CX16/utilities/assist_16/README.md

       ; stuff omitted.
       set_var_16 my_var, 0             ; Clear my_var.
       set_var_16 root, root_array      ; Root points to the start of root_array.

-### set_zpp_16

-Initialize a 16 bit variable in memory pointed to by a zero page pointer.

-*Declaration:*

-    .macro set_zpp_16 zpp,value

-*Parameters:*
-* zpp - a pointer in the zero page that points to a 16 bit variable.
-* value - a value used to initialize the target data.

-*Notes:*
-* Clobbers the A and Y registers, Z and N flags.

-*Example:*

-    .zeropage
-    root:   .res  2

-    .import root_array:absolute        ; Import a reference to an array in another file.

-    .code
-      ; stuff omitted.
-      set_var_16 root, root_array      ; Set up the pointer to the start of the array.
-      ; stuff omitted.
-      set_zpp_16 root, 0               ; Clear first element of the array.

-### set_zpy_16
-Initialize a 16 bit variable in memory pointed to by a zp pointer indexed by the Y register.

-*Declaration:*

-    .macro set_zpy_16 zpy,value

-*Parameters:*
-* zpy - a pointer in the zero page, indexed by the Y register, that points to a 16 bit variable.
-The Y register needs to be setup by the caller.
-* value - a value used to initialize the target data.

-*Notes:*
-* Clobbers the A register, Z and N flags.
-* Page wrap failure if Y == $FF on entry.

-*Example:*

-    .zeropage
-    root:   .res  2

-    .import root_array:absolute        ; Import a reference to an array in another file.

-    .code
-      ; stuff omitted.
-      set_var_16 root, root_array      ; Set up the pointer to the base of the array.
-      ; stuff omitted.
-      ldy #21*2
-      set_zpy_16 root, 0               ; Clear the twenty first element of the array.

 ### inc_var_16